alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 * `call [beacon;fuel;instance;pos;position;prep;sys;system;wing]
   [positive;negative]`: All the stuff you usually need for ratting after you have received the friend request.
+* `call wing pending`: Calls “wr pending” for when it takes 30s again to actually show up.
 * `call client in [exclusion zone;main menu;open;open sysconf;pg;private
   group;solo;super cruise]`: Callouts for all the various things a client could get themselves into.